Could I be pregnant? Important things to know.

-Keep in mind other things can affect your cycle, such as stress or hormonal birth control (e.g. the pill, the patch, vaginal ring, etc.).
+Keep in mind other things can affect your cycle, such as stress or hormonal birth control (e.g. the pill, the patch, contraceptive ring, etc.).
 If you think you may be pregnant, you can take an at-home pregnancy test or visit a doctor/nurse for a pregnancy test and/or exam to be certain.

 What is emergency contraception?

 Emergency contraception is a product you can use soon after having sex that could cause pregnancy to help prevent pregnancy, if you’re not planning on having a baby right now.
 For example, emergency contraception can be used if:

 - a dose of hormonal birth control was missed

 Emergency contraception can also be used if a person may become pregnant after a sexual assault.

 There are different types of emergency contraception available.
 You can find some forms of emergency contraception at pharmacies and sexual health clinics without a prescription (e.g. the morning-after pill).
 Other forms of emergency contraception may require a prescription and/or assistance from a doctor/nurse.

 It’s important to know emergency contraception has limitations.
 For example, it does not protect against sexually transmitted infections (STIs).
 It’s also not as effective at preventing pregnancy as things like hormonal birth control and barrier methods such as condoms.
 You can talk to a health-care professional to find out if emergency contraception will work for you, the best option for you and for more information about your sexual health.